 Best Lures, Bait & Tackle to catch Swordfish

 Live baits, such as squid, bonito, Spanish mackerel, eel, mullet, herring, and tuna work well for catching swordfish.
+Improve your catch rate by adding a lightstick to the line just above the hook.

 The following are fishing lures, bait and tackle that can be used to catch Swordfish: